The relatives, friends and siblings of the world that you see,

 - ਸਤਗੁਰ ਕਾ ਭਾਣਾ ਮੰਨਿ ਲਈ ਵਿਚਹੁ ਆਪੁ ਗਵਾਇ ॥ ਏਹਾ ਸੇਵਾ ਚਾਕਰੀ ਨਾਮੁ ਵਸੈ ਮਨਿ ਆਇ ॥: Satgur kaa bhaanaa mann layee vichahu aap gavvayi.

-Ehaa sevaa chaakree Naam vasai mann aayi: I will accept the Will of
+Ehaa sevaa chaakree Naam vasai mann aayi: Submit to the Hukam of

-the True Guru, and eradicate selfishness from within.
-By this work and service,
+the Satgur, and eradicate se-conceit from within.
+By this practice and service (i.e., submitting to the Hukam),

-the Naam will come to dwell within my mind (sggs 34).
+Naam comes to dwell in the mind (sggs 34).

 Any service performed unselfishly is the greatest Sevaa.
 Because such service